UppalaGoutham/M2-EmbSys/Project/README.md

 # Introduction To Ultrasonic Distance Detect Rader:
-           • Radar is a long-range object detection system that uses radio waves to establish certain parameters of an object like its range, speed and position.
-           • The project is based on Sonar technology as I will be using an Ultrasonic Sensor to determine the presence of any object in a particular range.
-           • Rader is an object detection system.
+             Radar is a long-range object detection system that uses radio waves to establish certain parameters of an object like its range, speed and position.The project is based on Sonar technology as I will be using an Ultrasonic Sensor to determine the presence of any object in a particular range.Rader is an object detection system.
 It uses Microwaves to determine the range, altitude, direction, or speed of objects.

-The radar can transmit radio waves or microwaves which bounce off any object in their path.
+                     •The radar can transmit radio waves or microwaves which bounce off any object in their path.
 So, we can easily determine any object in the radar range.
+                     •Ultrasonic Module HC-SR04 works on the principle of SONAR and RADAR system.
+                     •HC-SR-04 module has an ultrasonic transmitter, receiver, and control circuit on a single board

 # Requirements: